daac-tools/daachorse/README.md

 Daachorse has no dependency on `std` (but requires a global allocator with the `alloc` crate).

+## Semantic versioning

+This library adheres to [Semantic Versioning](https://semver.org/).
+This means you can safely continue using the same API as long as the major version is not bumped.

 ## FAQ

 * **Does this library support data types other than `str` and `[u8]`?